Air Conditioner Repair Checklist

 If you have a smart thermostat, including ones manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for help.
 If it still won’t work, contact us at 801-305-4777 for help.

 Your AC usually has a shut-down switch by its condenser.
 This device is generally in a metal box hung on your house.
-If your unit has recently been worked on, the lever may have inadvertently been positioned in the “off” position.
+If your unit has recently been worked on, the lever may have inadvertently been turned off.

 Blocked Condensate Drain Pan